 The unique thing about the model B in Boyd’s fleet is that it’s the only one without an electric starter.
-To start the tractor, you turn on the ignition, open the choke and spin the flywheel by hand.
+To start the tractor, you open the choke and spin the flywheel by hand.
 I tried to do it, but it failed to start after a couple of what I thought were energetic spins.
 I relented, and Boyd (who is over 80) walks up and starts it with one spin like it was nothing.
 Guess it’s all in the wrist!

 The biggest tractor on the farm is the 1950 McCormick Farmall model M, built by International Harvester.
 It is used mostly for hauling wood.

 The property has a large wooded area, which always has a few trees that partially or completely fall down over the year.
 Boyd will chop the wood with saws and haul it with the tractor.
 He will then split it with a hydraulic splitter and place the ready-to-use wood in pre-filled holders he built, which are easily moved to the house (with the front end loader we’ll see below) over the course of the winter for burning in the stove.